Icenium/icenium-cli/docs/man_pages/project/creation/cloud.md

 Usage | Synopsis
 ------|-------
-General | `$ appbuilder cloud [<Command>]`
+List solutions and projects | `$ appbuilder cloud` List projects in a solution | `$ appbuilder cloud <Solution Name or Index>` Export projects | `$ appbuilder cloud export [<Solution Name or Index>] [<Project Name or Index>]`

-Lists all projects associated with your Telerik Platform account.
+Lists all solutions and projects associated with your Telerik Platform account.

 ### Attributes

-`<Command>` extends the `cloud` command.
-You can set the following values for this attribute.
-* `export` - Exports a selected project from the cloud and initializes it for development in the Telerik AppBuilder CLI.
+* `export` - Extends the `cloud` command.
+Exports a selected project from the cloud and initializes it for development in the Telerik AppBuilder CLI.
 You must run this command in a directory that does not contain a project.
+* `<Solution Name or Index>` is the name of the solution as listed by `$ appbuilder cloud` or as it appears in the Telerik AppBuilder in-browser client or the Telerik AppBuilder Windows client.
+* `<Project Name or Index>` is the name or the index of project, relative to its parent solution, as listed by `appbuilder cloud` or as it appears in the Telerik AppBuilder in-browser client or the Telerik AppBuilder Windows client.

 <% if(isHtml) { %>
 ### Related Commands